michaelyue123/NP-Assignment-A.2/src/README.md

 cd Server Folder
 ```

-* do this multiple times for client folder on different terminal windows to mimic multiple-player scenario
+* do this multiple times for client on different terminal windows to mimic multiple-player scenario

 ```
 cd Client Folder